NCAR/lrose-docs/cidd/docker/README.md

 This only needs to be run once for each mac.
 You don't need to do this every time you run CIDD.

+Also, in Xquartz -> Preferences -> Security, select to allow network connections.

 Then quit Xquartz and restart it.

 --------------